 Her attention to detail and strict adherence to method reproducibility has allowed her to gain opportunities to work on method development and to write Standard Operating Procedures for both R&D and for QC in a small production facility.
 A brewery lives (and dies) by the quality of their beer, and Sarah will play a pivotal role in ensuring that Prairie Dog Brewing has a top-notch Quality program that is adhered to at all levels of operations.

 Laura is a people-focused extrovert with a background in customer service and sales including face-to-face, online and telephone customer communication.
 While living in California Laura volunteered a lot of her time as a coordinator for one of the most attended women’s meetup groups in the Silicon Valley, planning and organizing many events, managing group dues and membership, and the promotion of new organizers.
 These skills will prove extremely useful for Prairie Dog Brewing, as we will both be involved in and hosting many community events and festivals.
-Laura is also the founder of the Barley’s Angels Beer Education Society (BABES) of Calgary, a group devoted to educating and fostering the appreciation of craft beer among women.
+Laura has a passion for learning as much about beer as she can and has achieved her Certified Beer Server within the Cicerone program with the goal of becoming a Certified Cicerone.
+This love for learning has flowed over to wanting to learn with others and educate others, which is why Laura founded Calgary’s Barley’s Angels Beer Education Society (BABES), a group devoted to educating and fostering the appreciation of craft beer among women.